What is an antitrust settlement?

 Related FAQs

-What are the benefits of antitrust law?What is the impact of antitrust law on advertising?
+What are the limitations of antitrust law?What are the three main types of antitrust law violations?

 What challenges might antitrust laws face in the future?